loculus-project/loculus/backend/README.md

 Note: When using a postgresSQL development platform (e.g. pgAdmin) the hostname is 127.0.0.1 and not localhost - this is defined in the `deploy.py` file.

+Note that we also use flyway in the ena-submission pod to create an additional schema in the database, ena-submission.
+This schema is not added here.

 ### Operating the backend behind a proxy

 When running the backend behind a proxy, the proxy needs to set X-Forwarded headers: